haiwera-silk-cd/magento-devdocs/guides/v2.0/frontend-dev-guide/css-topics/css-practice.md

 The Grey theme directory is <code>app/design/frontend/OrangeCo/grey</code>.

-OrangeCo decided to use the Magento UI library, so to change the color scheme, they need to define new values for certain default LESS variables.
+OrangeCo decided to use the Magento UI库, so to change the color scheme, they need to define new values for certain default LESS variables.
 To do this, they added an overriding <code>_theme.less</code> file in the <code>app/design/frontend/OrangeCo/grey/web/css/source</code> directory, with the following content:
 <pre>
 //  Color nesting